zzdxjtu/S-cuda/README.md

 # S-cuda: Self-Cleansing Unsupervised Domain Adaptation for Medical Image Segmentation
 This repository provides code for the paper, S-CUDA: Self-Cleansing Unsupervised Domain Adaptation for Medical Image Segmentation.
 Please read our paper to understand our proposed method.
+You can replace N1 or N2 in this method with any segmentation network according to the needs of your task.
 ## Pipeline
 ![image](https://user-images.githubusercontent.com/38779372/110201691-84edaa00-7e9f-11eb-94bb-1043dc82eba7.png)
 ## Getting started